 The Malvern Hills Trust is the new working name of the Malvern Hills Conservators, a body that was first established by Act of Parliament in 1884 to protect and manage the Malvern Hills and the adjacent commons.

-We are a registered charity (charity no 515804) with a governing Board and a team of Staff who together work to ensure the Hills are open for the public, whilst protecting the landscape and ecology of this iconic landscape.
+We are a registered charity (charity no 515804) with a governing Board and a team of Staff who together work to ensure the Hills are open for the public, whilst protecting this iconic landscape.

 A beautiful, inspiring landscape, rich in heritage and wildlife – for the peaceful recreation of everyone.

 To restore, conserve and increase appreciation of the landscape, wildlife and cultural heritage of the Hills and Commons, keeping them open and accessible to the public for peaceful recreation, relaxation and enjoyment.

 We manage approximately 1,200 hectares (3,000 acres) of open grassland, woodland and scrub across the Hills and Commons and we strive to manage this land for the benefit of wildlife, the commoners, the local community and the hundreds of thousands of people who visit the Hills each year.

 Our key objectives (as mentioned in our Acts) are to:

 Protect and manage trees, shrubs, turf and other vegetation

 Keep the Hills open, unenclosed and unbuilt on as open spaces for the recreation and enjoyment of the public